SafeyahShemali/LLM-Thematic-Fit-24/README.md

 ```

 ## Implementation
 > Implementing this code needs configuring the software dependencies and hardware units.
-These settings will be explained below and followed by how to get the code.
+These settings will be explained below followed by how to get the code.

 #### Software Dependencies:
 Tested OS: Deep Learning on Linux, VM M112, Debian 11\